emberjs/website/source/blog/2013-09-06-new-ember-release-process.markdown

 This decision is made every six weeks, and the features that make the cut will end up in the next release of Ember.js!

+### New Release Management Team

+A number of Ember contributors have really stepped up to automate the process and build out tooling: Stanley Stuart (fivetanley), Robert Jackson (rwjblue), Alex Navasardyan (twokul) and Thomas Boyt (tboyt).

+They are now the (drumroll please) Ember.js release management team!

+Thanks for all your hard work in making the new release process possible.